Yedomon/GBioS_Training_Genomics_Plant_Breeding_2024/README.md

 This training covered:
  - Introduction to shell,
  - RNA seq retrieval and analysis using galaxy platform,
- - NCBI database usage for homologuous sequence detection and phylogeneti tree construction.
+ - NCBI database usage for homologous sequence detection and phylogenetic tree construction.

+## Before joining this training

+Create your GitHub account at https://github.com/ Create your Galaxy account at https://usegalaxy.eu/ Sign in to the Replit webserver environment at https://replit.com/

 ## Section 1: Introduction to Bioinformatics

-The slides for a theorical introduction to Bioinformatics is available here.
+The slides for a theoretical introduction to Bioinformatics is available here.

-## Section 2: A practical introduction to Shell
+## Section 2: A Practical Introduction to Shell

-## Section 3: RNA-Seq Data acquisition and analysis using galaxy
+## Section 3: RNA-Seq Data Acquisition and Analysis using Galaxy

 ## Section 4: NCBI database usage for homologuous sequence detection and phylogeneti tree construction.